Endometriosis and treatment: what can be done?

 What treatments are available to limit the effects of endometriosis?

-Hormonal treatment to suppress periods
+Hormonal treatment to suppress menstruation

-There are several hormonal treatments available to try and control the disease or reduce the pain of endometriosis.
+There are several hormonal treatments available to try and curb the disease or reduce the pain of endometriosis.
 They act as hormone blockers, reducing bleeding and the development of lesions.
 Depending on the patient's age, diagnosis, state of health, infertility and desire for pregnancy, the doctor will prescribe a suitable hormonal treatment:

-• The continuous contraceptive pill.
+- The continuous contraceptive pill.
 The aim is to block ovulation and thus ovarian stimulation.

 Artificial menopause to treat endometriosis

-As a last resort: conservative or radical surgery
+Last resort: conservative or radical surgery

 The different types of surgery are as follows:

-• Ablation or vaporization of the endometrial tissue layer using a laser or plasma
+- Ablation or vaporization of the endometrial tissue layer using a laser or plasma.

 How can endometriosis be treated naturally?